hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 **Declarative Configuration**:

-An example configuration for is shown below.
+An example configuration is shown below.

 ```xml
 <hazelcast>